 Solar Pool heating: $5.00 per estimated therm displaced

-There are a number of advantages of home solar energy.
-You can save money, reduce emissions, and raise your property values.
+There are many benefits to home solar energy.
+You can reduce emissions, save money, and qualify for tax benefits.
 With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.

 You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny Good Hope, you could make enough from your solar panels to recoup your investment in 9.1 years per 5 kW of rated capacity at maximum.